aribamin/MongoMessenger/README.md

 Collaborated on Build and Query file for Task 2 (1 hr) <br />
 Final touch-up on report.pdf (1 hr)<br />

-Estimated Time Spent: 5 hr <br />
+Estimated Time Spent: 7 hr <br />
 Progress: Completed all tasks assigned  <br />

 # Code execution guide
 - Clone this repository to your local machine.
+- Download the senders.json and messages.json file into the root of the repository (they are too large to be stored on Github).
 - Ensure you have Python installed along with the necessary libraries (such as pymongo).
 - Ensure the mongodb server is running in the background using mongod --port {any_open_port} --dbpath {folder of choice} &
-- Run the provided Python scripts, with the appropriate command-line arguments as specified in the project guidelines.
+- Run the provided Python scripts, with the appropriate command-line arguments (port number) as specified in the project guidelines.
-- Ensure you run a build script and wait till it outputs Time taken before executing a query script.
-For example, run "python3 task1_build.py {port_number}", time taken will output; then run "python3 task2_query.py {same_port_number}"
+- Ensure you run a build script and wait till it outputs Time taken (finishes executing) before executing a query script.
+For example, run "python3 task1_build.py {port_number}", time taken will output; then run "python3 task1_query.py {same_port_number}"
 - Refer to the report for a comprehensive overview of the system, user guide, and analysis of query runtimes.

 Note